generative Artificial intelligence

 Gen AI tools enhance legal workflows by improving productivity and accuracy, but they should complement, not replace, human judgment.
 This allows legal professionals to focus on strategy and client outcomes, staying competitive in a dynamic field.

-The challenge for legal practitioners will be to formulate the Gen AI policies for their ethical, responsible, and secure use of Gen AI technologies.
+A cautionary approach has to be borne in mind when relying on Gen AI to undertake legal research.
+The results are often inaccurate.
+As a analysis tool, it is effective but the challenge for legal practitioners will be to formulate the Gen AI policies for their ethical, responsible, and secure use of Gen AI technologies.

 Comprehensive Analysis and Detailed Insights